-Nearly everyone knows who Scooby-Doo is, the main protagonist of the children’s cartoon “Scooby-Doo.”
-Together with his gang of friends, including Shaggy, Velma, Fred, Daphne, and his nephew Scrappy-Doo, he helps to solve spooky mysteries that others are unable to solve.
+Nearly everyone knows who Scooby-Doo is, the main protagonist of the children’s cartoon series “Scooby-Doo.”
+Together with his gang of friends, including Shaggy Rogers, Velma Dinkley (often confused as Vilma Dinkley), Fred Jones, Daphne Blake, and his nephew Scrappy-Doo, he helps to solve spooky mysteries that others are unable to solve.

 We’ll take a closer look as to why that is, also going over anything else you might want to know about the cartoon character, so keep reading to get all the details.

 TABLE OF CONTENTS